Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • You can mix creatine with whey protein, provided you don't exceed the recommended dosages for both supplements.

-• Regular intake of whey protein and creatine mixture can increase muscle mass and enhance an individual's performance.
+• Based on my observations, regular intake of whey protein and creatine mixture can increase muscle mass and enhance an individual's performance.

 Is Mixing Creatine With Protein Supplements Safe?